ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The DELETE handler removes the node identified by NODENAME from the group identified by GROUPNAME.

-The handler expects a request with method DELETE (and empty payload).
+The handler expects a DELETE request with empty payload.

-The handler verifies that the group name of the /ace-group/GROUPNAME path is a subset of the 'scope' stored in the access token associated to the Client identified by NODENAME.
-If the verification fails, the KDC MUST respond with a 4.03 (Forbidden) error message.

-The handler also verifies that the node sending the request and the node name used in the Uri-Path match.
-If that is not the case, the handler responds with a 4.03 (Forbidden) error response.

-Additionally, the handler verifies that the node is a current member of the group.
-If verification fails, the KDC MUST respond with a 4.03 (Forbidden) error message.
+In addition to what is defined in {{kdc-if-errors}}, the handler verifies that the Client is a current member of the group.
+If verification fails, the KDC MUST reply with a 4.03 (Forbidden) error response.
 The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in {{key-distr}}.
 The value of the 'error' field MUST be set to 0 ("Operation permitted only to group members").

-If verification succeeds, the handler removes the Client from the group identified by GROUPNAME, and removes the public key of the Client if the KDC keep tracks of that.
+If all verification succeeds, the handler removes the Client from the group identified by GROUPNAME, and removes the public key of the Client if the KDC keep tracks of that.
 Also, if the Client is registered as an observer of the group-membership resource at ace-group/GROUPNAME, the handler removes the node from the list of observers of that resource.
-Finally, if the sub-resource nodes/NODENAME was created for the Client, the handler deletes that resource and returns a 2.02 (Deleted) message with empty payload.
+Finally, if the sub-resource nodes/NODENAME was created for the Client, the handler deletes that resource and replies with a 2.02 (Deleted) response with empty payload.

 #### Leave the Group ## {#ssec-group-leaving}